 TRS Employer Services Department reviews every Annual Report of Earnings.
-Based upon telephone calls or correspondence with the employer, corrections to reported days paid, annual salary rate, creditable earnings, or federally funded salaries may be necessary.
-After all necessary corrections to an Annual Report are processed, employers will be notified via email that the Annual Report review is complete.
+Based upon telephone calls or correspondence with the employer, corrections to the reported information may be necessary.
+After all required corrections to an Annual Report are processed, employers will be notified via email that the Annual Report review is complete and the Summary of Changes Report is available to view.
+Employers are annually required to confirm that they have reviewed the Summary of Changes Report.